 How often should buy-sell agreements be amended?

 Your lawyer should review your buy-sell agreement every year.
-If certain provisions are no longer legal or your business's structure changes, you can revise your agreement appropriately.
-This also gives you an opportunity to revalue your business while considering all the above factors.
+If certain provisions are no longer legal or your business’s structure changes, you can revise your agreement appropriately.
+This also allows you to revalue your business while considering all the above factors.
 Annual reviews allow you to set up smoother partner buyouts.

 Though often challenging, partner departures don’t have to put your business in an impossible situation.
 Buy-sell agreements can make the transition easier when the time comes.